dcasota/photonos-scripts/README.md

 With each Linux kernel update trillions of packages permutations are given, in theory it's slightly less architecture specific.
 A slice of it reflects in Photon OS.
 You can see which packages are made available from contributors at https://github.com/vmware/photon/commits/dev.

-You can find the download bits at https://github.com/vmware/photon/wiki/Downloading-Photon-OS.

 # PowerCLI on Photon OS